thinhuos0913/google_image_scraping/README.md

-# google_image_scraping
+# Google images scraping
-Download image from google
+Create a Python script to scrape a google webpage and download images from it.